 A fully searchable open-access archive for all issues of Pragmatics (volumes 1 through 21) is now available through eLanguage.

-But since the eLanguage archives can no longer be further updated, a new location (immediately including volumes 22 and 23 as well) will soon be developed and will be functional in the course of 2014.
+But since the eLanguage archives can no longer be further updated, a new location (immediately including volumes 22 and 23 as well) will soon be developed and will be functional at the beginning of 2015.

 CURRENT ISSUES are available to members and subscribing libraries.
 Click 'Current issues', which will (have) appear(ed) in the left-hand column after going online through the network of a subscribing library (with IP-access) or after log-in with the IPrA member's user name and password.
 For non-member access to the table of contents, click here.
 If you want to become a member, click here, and for library subscription information here.